netsoc/docs/docs/index.md

 ## Welcome

 Welcome to Netsoc's documentation!
-Here you'll find information about all of our services and how to use them!
+Here you'll find information about our services and how to use them!

 It's a work in progress, so not everything will be documented in detail / at all!